Testing for differential abundance in compositional counts data, with application to microbiome studies: Further examination of the reference selection procedure

 Table~\ref{app:table_GN_T1E} describes the probability estimates of the RVP test to reject the null hypothesis, based on different multivariate tests, distance metrics and simulations cases.
-Most table entries are within 2 standard errors of the nominal error rate, with the exception of the probability estimates obtained for the HHG test in cases 5 and 10 of \cref{subsec:sim_multinom}.
-This could indicate a problem in the reference selection procedure used.
-Nevertheless, the procedure of \cref{sec:oracle_test} provides adequate FDR control in these settings.
+Most table entries are within 2 standard errors of the nominal error rate, with the exception of the probability estimates obtained for the HHG test in cases 5 and 10 of \S~\ref{subsec:sim_multinom}, and the HHG based test with the L2 distance metric for the simulation setting with $m_1 = 100,\lambda_{effect}=3.0$ in \S~\ref{subsec:sim_gut}.
+The inflated false-positive rate in some of the scenarios indicates that while the reference set of taxa was selected without considering the group labeling of observations, the counts vectors are not independent of the group labeling.
+This dependence is discovered when using a multivariate test of independence with a distance metric between count vectors.
+This inflation in T1E could be avoided if the data used in the RVP is independent of the data used for selecting the reference set of taxa.
+However, while counts vectors for reference taxa not exactly independent of the group labeling, we found empirically that the procedure of \S~\ref{subsec:oracle_test} provides adequate FDR control in these settings.